ArduPilot/ardupilot_wiki/plane/source/docs/acro-mode.rst

 rolling, including applying inverse elevator while inverted.

-In the current implementation the controller won't use rudder while the plane is on it's side to hold pitch, which means horizontal rolls won't be as smooth as a good manual pilot, but that should be fixed in a future release.
+In the current implementation the controller won't use rudder while the plane is on its side to hold pitch, which means horizontal rolls won't be as smooth as a good manual pilot, but that should be fixed in a future release.
 This also means that it won't hold knife-edge flight.